The Decisive Battle of Nashville

 Dr. B. Franklin Cooling chairs the Department of Grand Strategy and Mobilization at the Industrial College of the Armed Forces, National Defense University in Washington and is presently completing a trilogy on the Civil War in Tennessee and Kentucky.

 Editor’s Note: CWPT would like to clarify a few things in Dr. Cooling’s article.
 When he mentions that the Battles of Franklin and Nashville have been ignored by preservationists, that is not strictly accurate.
-CWPT has saved 110 acres at Spring Hill, 24 acres at Stones River, and 57 acres at Franklin.
+As of publication in Spring 2004, CWPT has saved 110 acres at Spring Hill, 24 acres at Stones River, and 57 acres at Franklin.
 The problem with large-scale preservation in the Franklin and Nashville areas is that the regions have been heavily developed.
 This means first that any remaining battlefield land is extremely expensive and second that most battlefields are fragmented and have lost much of their historic integrity.